kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 	// +optional
 	// +k8s:optional
 	PerPod *resource.Quantity `json:"perPod,omitempty" protobuf:"bytes,2,opt,name=perPod"`
-	// PerContainer is the variable overhead quantity applied for each container referencing the claim.
+	// PerContainer is the variable overhead quantity applied for each container referencing the source.
-	// The container references are recorded in `nodeAllocatableResourceClaimStatuses.containers`.
+	// The container references are recorded in `additionalNodeAllocatableResources.containers`.
-	// The total overhead quantity allocated for the claim is computed as:
+	// The total overhead quantity allocated for the source is computed as:
 	// Quantity = PerPod + (PerContainer * NumReferences)
 	// Kubelet accounts for this overhead in cgroups:
 	// - Pod-level cgroup (requests and limits): Kubelet adds PerPod + (PerContainer * NumReferences).